pace-neutrons/Horace/documentation/adr/0018-algorithm-migration-to-paged-files.md

 ## Consequences

 - The internal switch between in-memory and disk operations means the performance drop will happen at the point the dataset exceeds page size.
   This switch will present as a sudden, unexpected performance drop.

 - Paging will not be generally enabled.
   All SQW object will continue to work with existing (unmodified) algorithms.

 - Performance drops associated with paged will only occur if the user has called a filename API or passed an SQW object they have explicitly created as with a page size.
   The display of a console message will aid users in understanding the change.

 - Paging can be switched “on” simply supporting developer activity.

 - If paging is enabled, i.e. the filename API used, and the SQW file is less that page sized, the operation will be performed in memory giving improved performance.

 - A single implementation of each algorithm will be created that will work for paged and in-memory data.

 - The paged SQW file created internally by an algorithm's filename API must not be returned from the algorithm call.
   Doing so would "leak" paged data objects and result in unexpected failures elsewhere in the application.

 - Existing algorithms will continue to work on **unpaged data**.
   The behaviour if they are executed on **paged** data is undefined.

   This situation will only arise if a paged `sqw` object is explicitly created by a user and passed in, or as a result of page "leakage" resulting from an error in the implementation of an algorithm.

 - Once all algorithms are updated, the default behaviour of SQW will be changed from unpaged to paged.
   Any code in the wrapper methods removing paged intermediate objects may be dropped.

-- Memory errors will be raised if a cut is larger than available RAM and no `outfilename` is specified
+- Memory errors will be raised if a cut is larger than available RAM and no `outfilename` is specified.

-- Memory errors will be raised if a SQW object is created from a file larger than available RAM
+- Memory errors will be raised if a SQW object is created from a file larger than available RAM.

 - Specific algorithms will be revisited to resolve specific performance issues once the update is completed.

+- Interaction with chunked MPI jobs will need to be managed.
+There is no requirement that default page-size and chunk-size are equal.